-Benefits of copy-on-write
+Benefits of copy-on-write Benefits of mirror

-- Consumes less disk space: no need for secondary disks containing complete copies of source data. - Relatively easy to configure (no need to set up mirror disks). - Creates a snapshot much faster than one created by a large, unsynchronized mirror, because mirror synchronization can be time consuming.
+- It consumes less disk space: No need for secondary disks containing complete copies of source data. - Relatively easy to configure (no need to set up mirror disks). - Creates a snapshot much faster than one created by a large, unsynchronized mirror, because mirror synchronization can be time consuming. - It has less effect on the performance of the host being backed up (NetBackup client), because the copy-on-write mechanism is not needed. - Allows for faster backups: The backup process reads data from a separate disk (mirror) operating independently of the primary disk that holds the client's source data.

-Benefits of mirror

-- Has less impact on the performance of the host being backed up (NetBackup client), because the copy-on-write mechanism is not needed. - Allows for faster backups: the backup process reads data from a separate disk (mirror) operating independently of the primary disk that holds the client's source data.
 Unlike copy-on-write, disk I/O is not shared with other processes or applications.
 Apart from NetBackup, no other applications have access to the mirror disk.
 During a copy-on-write, other applications as well as the copy-on-write mechanism can access the source data.